Youth environmentalists bring Montana climate case to trial after 12 years, seeking to set precedent - The Boston Globe

-It’s the first trial of its kind in the U.S., and legal scholars around the world are following its potential addition to the small number of rulings that have established a government duty to protect citizens from climate change.
+It’s the first trial of its kind in the United States, and legal scholars around the world are following its potential addition to the small number of rulings that have established a government duty to protect citizens from climate change.

 Advertisement